 School boards should represent your community needs — so it’s important for them to hear from you.
 Here are some tips to help you speak up.

-SCHOOL BOARD MEETINGS!
+PUBLIC COMMENT AT SCHOOL BOARD MEETINGS!

 Get ready